 If the intersection of law firm management with Blockchain, Machine Learning, and Artificial Intelligence does not exactly scare you, it may still confuse or overwhelm you.
 It would be a mistake, however, to shun these recent digital developments.

-From the moment your name went up on that shingle, you most likely started comparing yourself to the other shingle down the road – and you should.
+From the moment your name went up on that shingle, you most likely started comparing yourself to the other shingle down the road and you should.
 The good news is that most law firms do not sit on the cutting edge of new technology such as AI.
-To bolster your competitive edge and remain relevant to your clients (especially the younger ones), it’s important to familiarize yourself with the latest evolutions in the industry.
+To bolster your competitive edge, then, and remain relevant to your clients (especially the younger ones), it’s important to familiarize yourself with the latest developments in the industry.

 In the arena of Law Firm Management, marked speed, efficiency, and productivity gains are beginning to separate the technology adopters from the laggers.
 You may not have realized in law school that you were also signing up to run a business; nevertheless, the time has come for lawyers to think more like legal moguls.